sarahlotspeich/speedyCMI/README.md

                          ref = "main")
 ```

-The package can then be loaded in the usual way.
+Once installed, the package can then be loaded in the usual way.

 ``` r
 # Load the package